hashicorp/terraform-provider-aws/website/docs/r/autoscaling_policy.html.markdown

 ##### customized_scaling_metric_specification
 The following arguments are supported:

-* `metric_data_queries` - (Required) A list of up to 10 structure that defines custom scaling metric in predictive scaling policy
+* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom scaling metric in predictive scaling policy

 ##### customized_load_metric_specification
 The following arguments are supported:
-* `metric_data_queries` - (Required) A list of up to 10 structure that defines custom load metric in predictive scaling policy
+* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom load metric in predictive scaling policy

 ##### customized_capacity_metric_specification
 The following arguments are supported:
-* `metric_data_queries` - (Required) A list of up to 10 structure that defines custom capacity metric in predictive scaling policy
+* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom capacity metric in predictive scaling policy

 ##### metric_data_queries
 The following arguments are supported: